 Social media is being used increasingly to spread cryptocurrency and NFT scams.
-Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.
+Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram, and even include people who commit identity theft.

-As these companies work to tighten their security measures, you must also stay vigilant about scams you may encounter.
+As these companies work to tighten their security measures, you must also stay vigilant about Discord scams and ones on other platforms you may encounter.
 When it comes to cryptocurrency, the social platforms on which users typically find crypto-related scams are Discord and Telegram.

 Can you get scammed through crypto?